unrealwork/axibase-collector/jobs/jmx.md

 #### Entity Name

-If not specified, entity name is set to the value of the Host field.
-You can override it, for example, if Host field contains DNS hostname whereas you need to collect data under a short hostname of the server where Java application is running.
+If not specified, the entity name is set to the value of the Host field.
+You can override it, for example, if the Host field contains a DNS hostname, whereas you need to collect data under a short hostname of the server where the Java application is running.

-In addition, entity name can be retrieved dynamically by specifying MBean Object Name followed by `>` and attribute name (`mbean>attribute`), for example:
+In addition, the entity name can be retrieved dynamically by specifying the MBean Object Name followed by `>` and the attribute name (`mbean>attribute`).
+For example:

 ```
 java.lang:type=Runtime>SystemProperties.java.rmi.server.hostname.value
 ```

-> If the entity name query fails to provide a value, for example, if bean or attribute is not found, the entity name will be set to Host field.
-If the composite expression retrieves a value successfully, it will be stored in Axibase Collector database and will be re-used in case of subsequent connection errors.
+> If the entity name query fails to provide a value or if bean or attribute is not found, the entity name will be set to the Host field.
+If the composite expression retrieves a value successfully, it will be stored in the Axibase Collector database and will be re-used in case of subsequent connection errors.

 #### Queries